kdmarble/python-micro-frontend/README.md

 MicroShop is a platform to gauge interest in products.
 Admins can create, edit, and delete products in the admin dashboard.
 Users can view all listed products, and "Like" them to show their interest.
 [Check out the Backend Repo](https://github.com/kdmarble/python-micro)

 # Demo
-FYI There's some strange slow-down and color encoding issues with this gif when uploaded to GitHub
 ![MicroShop Demo](React.gif)

 # Tech Stack